 The blood began to pool round the tyres of parked cars making the sight before her appear like a bloody battle.

 The shouting and yelling brought Jenny round again.
 This was no drunken stupor.
 A large tanker had crashed into a tree.
-The driver was frantically trying to stop the flow of offal from flooding from the ruptured side.
+The driver was frantically trying to stop the flow of offal flooding from the ruptured side.

-Jenny was drawn out with the rest of the people in the street unable to believe was she was seeing.
+Jenny was drawn out with the rest of the people in the street unable to believe what was she was seeing.
 Some people were openly vomiting.
 She was glad she hadn’t had to face this sober.